etesync/etesync-dav/README.md

 **Note:** if you enabled SSL in etesync-dav, you should follow the [TbSync instructions for self-signed certificates](https://github.com/jobisoft/TbSync/wiki/How-to-use-TbSync-with-self-signed-or-otherwise-untrusted-certificates%3F).

-#### Thunderbird (no additional add-ons) - deprecated
+#### Thunderbird (no additional add-ons, for Thurderbird older than version 91)
-Using TbSync is recommended, because it includes address book support (Lightning does not), automatically discovers all your calendars/address books/tasks, and just works better in general.
+TbSync includes address book support (Lightning does not), automatically discovers all your calendars/address books/tasks, and just works better in general than this solution for versions of Thunderbird older than 91.
 However, you *can* also do the following:

 1. Install a CardDAV add-on such as Cardbook if you want to sync your contacts
 2. Open http://localhost:37358 in a browser, log in with your username and account password (not encryption password), and click on the link to your DAV colection to see a list of all the calendars, tasks lists, and address books in that collection